Learning time-scales in two-layers neural networks: Setting and canonical learning order

 In Section \ref{sec:gf_sgd}, we will bound the distance between stochastic gradient descent (SGD) and gradient flow in population risk.
 As a consequence, we will establish finite sample generalization guarantees for SGD learning.

 Projected gradient flow with respect to the risk $\Risk(a,u)$ is defined by the following ordinary differential equations (ODEs):

+Here, $\veps$ can be viewed as the relative step size, namely the ratio between the first and second-layer step sizes.
 It is useful to make a few remarks about the definition of gradient flow: \begin{itemize} \item The projection $I_d - u_i u_i^\top$ ensures that $u_i$ remains on the unit sphere $\S^{d-1}$. \item The overall scaling of time is arbitrary, and the matching to SGD steps will be carried out in Section \ref{sec:gf_sgd}.
-The factors $m$ on the right-hand side are introduced for mathematical convenience, since the partial derivatives are of order $1/m$. \item The factor $\eps$ introduced in the flow of the $a_i$'s reflects the fact that usually SGD is run with respect to the overall second-layer weights $(a_i/m)_{1 \le i \le m}$.
-This would correspond to taking $\eps=1/m$.
-However, we will keep $\eps$ as a free parameter independent of $m$, and study the evolution for small $\eps$. \end{itemize}
+The factors $m$ on the right-hand side are introduced for mathematical convenience, since the partial derivatives are of order $1/m$. \item

+As aforementioned, the factor $\eps$ introduced in the gradient flow of the $a_i$'s plays the role of the relative step size.
+Throughout the paper, we will keep $\eps$ as a free parameter independent of $m$, and study the evolution of gradient flow for small $\eps$.
+This corresponds to a setting in which the second-layer coefficients are learned much faster than the first-layer weights.
+We emphasize however that the small $\eps$ limit is taken after the large $m,d$ limits.
+Thus, despite the second-layer weights are learnt faster, the evolution of first layer weights will be crucial, and lead to true feature learning. \end{itemize}

 We assume the initialization to be random with i.i.d.~components $(a_{i,\rm{init}},u_{i,\rm{init}})$:

 where $\rP_A$ is a probability measure on $\R$.
 The unique solution of the gradient flow ODEs with this initialization will be denoted by $(a(t),u(t))$.
 We will be interested in the case of large networks ($m\to\infty$) in high dimension ($d\to\infty$).
 As shown below, the two limits commute (over fixed time horizons).